Calculating PER – Player Efficiency Rating

 Professional basketball is a much smaller ecosystem than professional baseball in the United States.
 However, there is a place for salary weighted sabermetrics in basketball, especially as the sport continues to grow and more G-League teams are added.

-How can you apply this to your day to day?
+How can you apply this to your day-to-day?

 This type of quadrant analysis can help organizations beyond sports to focus on the right prospects, clients, employees and beyond.
 We moved quickly from visualization to a target list by being able to iterate with Tellius data prep on new features.

-To check out these visualizations and adjust them yourself, you can check them out here.
 If you want to create new features and visualize them as fast as I’ve done here, or if you want to explore this dataset yourself, check out tellius.com/free-trial.